 Getting There and Parking At Wailea Beach

 Access is very straightforward.
-There is a public road right off the Waiea Alanui Drive, right in the middle of Wailea.
+There is a public road right off the Wailea Alanui Drive, right in the middle of Wailea.
 Follow this down and there is a large, Free, Public Lot with over a hundred spaces.

 There are actually two lots, both free and operated by Maui County.
 The First is on your right as you come down the hill or carry on to the roadside lot just near the beach.
 Ensure you stick to marked bays as parking enforcement is tight around here.

 The Beach is just a few feet down a well-made Beach Path.